vipul2802/o365hq.com/content/services/Cloud Phone System and PSTN Calling - Initial Setup.md

 -   Basic call policy
 -   Etc.

-Our **objective** is to set up the Office 365 calling service for your business.
+Our **objective** is to set up the Microsoft 365 calling service for your business.

 ### IT Partner responsibilities

 1. Assign the correct licenses for Phone System service
 2. Assist with porting your old numbers
-3. Assign telephone numbers to your Office 365 users
+3. Assign telephone numbers to your Microsoft 365 users
 4. Set emergency locations and assign numbers and emergency locations to users
 5. Configure Cloud PBX voice and voicemail services (Auto